-The Good Friday Agreement, which can be read in full here, has been the main source of peace in Northern Ireland over the past two decades, but it comes under increasing threat with rising political tensions and violent conflict in the wake of the Brexit referendum.
+The Good Friday Agreement, which can be read in full here, has been the main source of peace in Northern Ireland over the past 25 years, but it comes under increasing threat with rising political tensions and violent conflict in the wake of the Brexit referendum.

 The Good Friday Agreement - also known as the Belfast Agreement - was signed on April 10, 1998, and represented the most important and enduring development of the Northern Irish peace process.

 The Agreement halted most of the violent conflict in the region after it was approved by voters across the island of Ireland in two separate referendums held on May 22, 1998.

 The following day, May 23, it emerged that the Good Friday Agreement found a majority of support in both referendums - 71% supported it in Northern Ireland while 94% supported it in Ireland.

 It subsequently came into law in December 1999 and is now part of the Irish Constitution.

 The Good Friday Agreement created power-sharing in Northern Ireland with the creation of the Northern Ireland Assembly and the Northern Ireland Executive, ending decades of direct rule from London.

 The historic agreement, which was signed by most political parties in Northern Ireland, additionally recognized that the majority of Northern Irish people wanted to remain in the United Kingdom, although it also recognized that a substantial section of the region wished for a United Ireland.